qdrant/landing_page/qdrant-landing/content/documentation/_index.md

 First, try Qdrant locally using the [Qdrant Client](https://github.com/qdrant/qdrant-client) and with the help of our [Tutorials](tutorials/) and Guides.
 Develop a sample app from our [Examples](examples/) list and try it using a [Qdrant Docker](guides/installation/) container.
 Then, when you are ready for production, deploy to a Free Tier [Qdrant Cloud](cloud/) cluster.

+### Try Qdrant with Practice Data:

+You may always use our [Practice Datasets](datasets/) to build with Qdrant.
+This page will be regularly updated with dataset snapshots you can use to bootstrap complete projects.

 ## Popular Topics:

 | Tutorial                                           | Description                                  | Tutorial| Description      |